Skip to content

 27 Decimal

-Also known as the Control Sequence Introducer (CSI), whichever option you use.
-For convenience, we will use \x1b as the escape character in this documentation.
+This first part is called the Control Sequence Introducer (CSI), whichever option you use.
+For convenience, we will use \x1b as the escape character throughout this section.

 Sequence Parts#